 To perform this job successfully, an individual must be able to perform the essential job functions satisfactorily.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the primary job functions herein described.
 Since every duty associated with this position may not be described herein, employees may be required to perform duties not specifically spelled out in the job description, but which may be reasonably considered to be incidental in the performing of their duties just as though they were actually written out in this job description.

 Job Title: Customer Service Representative

 Department: Finance Department

-Reports To:
+Reports To: Finance Director

 Pay Grade: 103

 FLSA Status: Non-Exempt

 JOB SUMMARY